May 22, 2019

 2. More generally, this offers a warped impression of the usual experience of postsecondary education.
 A typical student is actually older than 25, attends a public university or community college, and often does so part-time, while holding down a job and living at home rather than in a dorm.

-3. For those of us who thought we had hit bottom with the practice of judging schools on the basis of their students’ test scores, there is actually talk of judging them instead by the extent to which the degrees they confer literally pay off.
+3. For those of us who thought we had hit bottom with the tendency to judge schools on the basis of their students’ test scores, there is now actually talk of judging them by the extent to which the degrees they confer literally pay off.
 Apart from the stultifyingly materialist worldview this reflects, its practical effect will be to increase institutional pressure to emphasize preprofessional courses and majors.

 4. On the other hand, it is a bit disconcerting if a liberal arts education costing more than a quarter-million dollars primarily equips the graduate to employ schemas of dialectical intersectionality to problematize neoliberalism’s discourse of hegemonic heteronormativity….while fetching your grande latte.